My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 Children in the village of Hamar, southern Iraq.
 It is often the duty of Arabian girls, however young, to take care of a smaller sibling.
 (Photo copyright © by Kaj Halberg)

-The domestic dog is presented in detail on the pages Animals: Animals as servants of Man, and Animals: Dog family.
+The domestic dog is presented in detail on the pages Animals: Dog family, and Animals: Animals as servants of Man.

 This dog in Guiyang, Guizhou Province, China, may have some Tibetan spaniel genes, and probably also some Pekingese, due to its very prominent lower jaw.
 (Photo copyright © by Kaj Halberg)